School Psychology Graduate Program

 - Submitted official transcript from the undergraduate degree granting institution

-- Successfully completed undergraduate prerequisite courses (research methods, statistics, and child development)
+- Successfully completed undergraduate prerequisite courses (research methods, statistics, and child or lifespan development)

 - Submitted official or unofficial transcripts from institutions where required prerequisite courses were completed (if different from the degree granting institution)

 - Recommended but not required: Submitted GRE scores (verbal, quantitative, and writing).
 These may be particularly helpful for applicants whose GPAs are lower.

 Faculty review applications in January and invite a number of qualified candidates to interview for the program.
 Typically program interviews are conducted in February and applicants are notified of their admissions status in the weeks that follow.